jackmurray90/stacked/README.md

 limited amount of time.
 This should work reliably if it is run within a few weeks of making the changes with a normal amount of git activity.

-## Bugs

-In a scenario where you have 3 branches, A, B and C, such that B depends on A, and C depends on B, there is a bug when the following happens:

-  1. You modify A
-  2. You run `stacked`, automatically rebasing B and C.
-  3. You then modify B.
-  4. You run `stacked`, which is supposed to rebase C. But it doesn't.

-I don't know why this is happening yet.
-For some reason, none of the commits in the reflog of B show up in the C branch at all.
-Which means there is still something I do not understand about reflogs.
-I'll try to reproduce this and fix it at some point, but for now I'll just leave it as it is.
-If this impacts you, feel free to make an issue on GitHub and I'll prioritize fixing it.

 ## Shell script

 ```